abaczko/VLBIana/README.md

 # VLBIana

 This repository combines a selection of analysing tools for VLBI data, written in Python.
+It is still in testing mode and mostly meant to distribute these files to colleagues.

 By Anne-Kathrin Baczko (baczko@mpifr-bonn.mpg.de).

 If you like to use these scripts for any publication, please let me know.